Derek-Wds/Air-Company/README.md

 **This is a final project for Databases**

-- Front-end: Bootstrap, chart.js
+- Front-end: Bootstrap, chart.js.
-- Back-end: python flask, mysql, Amazon database
+- Back-end: python flask, mysql, Amazon database.